6 Business Matchmaking Event Mistakes to Avoid

 3. Bio that Clearly Showcases Attendee Business Matchmaking Goals

 Upon registration, attendees need to create a bio of who they are, what they are looking for, what they are offering.
 A lot of events request that a participant just fill out a profile.
-However, after observing thousands of events facilitated on our b2match platform, we have seen that just 30% of 1:1 meetings are initiated through user or company profiles.
+However, after observing thousands of events facilitated on the b2match event networking platform, we have seen that just 30% of 1:1 meetings are initiated through user or company profiles.

 This is where a marketplace comes into play.
 It is a platform where attendees create detailed descriptions of what they are looking for and what they are offering.
 They can upload files, videos and images.
 The marketplace is a one-stop-shop for participants to go to find their best b2b match.
-Read more about b2b matchmaking marketplace.
+Read more about the event marketplace.

 4. Ranking Quality of 1:1 Meetings